fmartig/TidyDataAssignment/Code Book.md

 ***
 **subject**

-Numbers corresponding to the identifier of the volunteers taking part in the experiment.
+Numbers corresponding to the identifiers of the volunteers taking part in the experiment.
 Ranges from 1 to 30

 ****
 **IMPORTANT NOTE: the following variables are *average values* of the corresponding variables in the original dataset, computed for each activity and each subject.**

-***
-**Note: the units are written in their stantardardized form, eg rad.s<sup>-1</sup> for radians/second**

 ***
 **tbodyacc.mean...x**